Consolidated Lithium Metals (CVE:CLM) Trading Down 33.3% – Time to Sell?

-Consolidated Lithium Metals Inc. (CVE:CLM – Get Free Report) dropped 33.3% on Saturday .
+Consolidated Lithium Metals Inc. (CVE:CLM – Get Free Report)’s stock price fell 33.3% during trading on Friday .
 The stock traded as low as C$0.01 and last traded at C$0.01.
-Approximately 452,700 shares traded hands during mid-day trading, a decline of 10% from the average daily volume of 503,339 shares.
+452,700 shares traded hands during trading, a decline of 10% from the average session volume of 503,339 shares.
 The stock had previously closed at C$0.02.

 Consolidated Lithium Metals Company Profile